-Now before you run off and crank out thousands of sit-ups, crunches, and leg lifts that will do little more than crush your spine and tighten your already tight hip flexors, I want to hook you up with the five best lower abdominal exercises you should be adding into your exercise routine.
+Before you crank out thousands of sit-ups, crunches, and leg lifts that will do little more than crush your spine and tighten your already tight hip flexors, I want to hook you up with the five best lower ab exercises you should be adding into your exercise routine.

 In the meantime, if you still love your sit-ups then you’ll want to see these 10 worst ab exercises of all time.